i001962/gatsby-plugin-cryptowerk-blockchain/README.md

 module.exports = {
   plugins: [
     {
-      resolve: `gatsby-plugin-crypowerk-blockchain`, // add to bottom of plugins list after all data has been written to public folder
+      resolve: `gatsby-plugin-cryptowerk-blockchain`, // add to bottom of plugins list after all data has been written to public folder
       options: { // For sealing you need the API Key and API Credential for your Cryptowerk.com account.
         apiKey: process.env.CRYPTOWERK_APIKEYS, // Concatenation of the API key and secret separated by a space.
         hashoutputfile: './public/hashtree.json', // Optional hash tree will be stored to this file